Improbable (company): 2016–2019

-2020-present

-In 2020, Army Technology magazine reported that Improbable had entered a global partnership with Microsoft in the defence and national security sector, with Improbable's synthetic environment platform being deployed with Microsoft's Azure application management service to assist governments with operational planning, policy design, collective training, national resilience and defence experimentation.

-In January 2022, Narula emphasised the company’s pivot to metaverse applications, adding that the firm required no additional investment to become profitable.
+2020–present

 Improbable sold its majority stake in Inflexion Games to Tencent in February 2022.

-In April 2022 Improbable announced MSquared, a separate entity set up to develop a network of interoperable Web3 metaverses based on the company’s Project Morpheus technology.
+In April 2022 Improbable announced MSquared, a separate entity set up to develop a network of interoperable Web3 metaverses based on the company's Project Morpheus technology.
 MSquared was announced in a $150m funding round led by Andreessen Horowitz and SoftBank's Vision Fund 2.
 Additional backers included crypto-native investors such as Digital Currency Group, Ethereal Ventures and CMT.

 Improbable has partnered with Yuga Labs, the creators of Bored Ape Yacht Club, on the development of Otherside, a gamified metaverse where users can transform their NFTs into portable characters and assets.
-Improbable’s software powered Otherside’s First Trip and Second Trip demos, bringing together crowds of 4500 and 7200 community members respectively.
+Improbable's software powered Otherside's First Trip and Second Trip demos, bringing together crowds of 4500 and 7200 community members respectively.

 In October 2022, the company began closing a £100m funding round led by the blockchain company Elrond and valuing Improbable at over $3bn.
 The Financial Times reported that Improbable expected to reach operating profitability in 2023, following a tripling of revenue to more than $100m in 2022.

-In September 2023, the company announced a new venture building program aimed at creating and spinning out standalone entities focused on various markets, including entertainment, social, and enterprise.
-This announcement formalized Improbable's earlier decision to divest several of its subsidiaries and projects.

 In July 2024, Improbable announced financial results for the 2023 fiscal year, reporting a profit of £11 million on revenues of £66 million.
 The firm reiterated plans to incubate and develop companies for strategic exits.
 As of 2024, Improbable had investments in seven companies and had divested from its defence business and The Multiplayer Group (MPG), which it sold for £76.5 million.